vpaeder/telinkpp/README.md

 # Usage of example program
 ` $ sudo ./telink_test <device_MAC_address> <device_name> <device_password>`

 Device MAC address can be found by scanning for Bluetooth devices.
 Device name and password depend on brand and model.
-Factory defaults proposed by Telink are *telink_mesh1* and *123*.
+Factory defaults proposed by Telink are *telink_mesh1* and *123*, but will have likely been changed by the manufacturer of your device to something else.